hookdeck/terraform-provider-hookdeck/templates/guides/getting-started.md

 }
 ```

--> Replace `<YOUR_API_KEY>` with your Hookdeck workspace API key.
+Replace `<YOUR_API_KEY>` with your Hookdeck workspace API key.

-After creating your basic configuration in HCL, initialize Terraform and ask it to apply the configuration to Cloudflare.
+After creating your basic configuration in HCL, initialize Terraform and ask it to apply the configuration to Hookdeck.

 ```sh
 $ terraform init
 ```

-Running `terraform init` will download every required plugins in the configuration file, such as Hookdeck Terraform provider, to a local `.terraform`` directory.
+Running `terraform init` will download the plugins required in the configuration file, such as the Hookdeck Terraform provider, to a local `.terraform` directory.

-Afterwards, you can run `terraform plan` to confirm that you have Terraform properly installed.
-As you haven't added any resource to for Terraform to manage yet, it will indicate that there are no changes planned with the current state of your infrastructure.
+Afterward, you can run `terraform plan` to confirm that you have Terraform properly installed.
+As you haven't added any resources for Terraform to manage yet, it will indicate that there are no planned changes with your infrastructure's current state.

 ```
 $ terraform plan